West Texas: Guadalupe Mountains, Carlsbad Caverns, Big Bend

 Materials and Handouts:

 Most background materials are available at the course homepage.
 This site changes each year with the addition of new visit objectives and research locations.
-For example, the terrain map for the 2006 trip, will change with a 2007 agenda.
 Each student also receives for their field book a UTM-gridded map of geology for Big Bend derived from Maxwell's 1966 original (a supplement in Maxwell 2001), and a second UTM-gridded shaded relief map showing all campsite and ranger facilities; I created all three maps using DeLorme XMap GIS Editor.
 I make available the hardcopy references below for perusal during the 28-hour highway transit to the Parks.

 Arnberger, Leslie P. 1982.
 Flowers of the Southwest Mountains.
 Tucson, AZ: Southwest Parks and Monuments Association.
 139 pp. ISBN = 0-911408-61-4